bwbryant/security_reference/security-policies/templates/assessments/compliance-report.md

 ## Executive Statement and Attestation

 {{companyShortName}} has implemented an information security and risk management program to protect our customers and information.
-We leverage JupiterOne to manage our compliance program according to the controls and requirements specified in {{complianceStandard}}.
+We leverage {{complianceTool}} to manage our compliance program according to the controls and requirements specified in {{complianceStandard}}.